The School of the Environment site in Dali, China—on the eastern edge of the Himalayas—holds spectacular environmental and cultural resources.

 - Leverage faculty expertise to provide students with choice and flexibility in their course selection.

-Students will take two required courses and one elective course.
-In addition, all students will be required to take a module in basic Traveler's Mandarin Chinese.
+Students will take one required courses and two elective courses.
+In addition, all students will be required to take a module in basic Traveler’s Mandarin Chinese.